syntax-syndicate/codegate-docs/docs/how-to/configure.md

 ```

 Then, [configure the Continue IDE plugin](./use-with-continue.mdx) to access the
-vLLM endpoint (`http://localhost:8989/vllm/`) and specify the name of the model
+vLLM endpoint (`http://localhost:8989/vllm/`) along with the model you'd like to
-you'd like to use and your OpenRouter API key.
+use and your OpenRouter API key.